-If you are denied CPP Disability benefits at the Social Security Tribunal – General Division, you can apply for leave (permission) to appeal to the Social Security Tribunal – Appeal Division.
+If applying for CPP Disability benefits fails and your appeal is denied at the Social Security Tribunal – General Division, you can apply for leave (permission) to appeal to the Social Security Tribunal – Appeal Division.

 Please note, you do not automatically get to appeal to the Appeal Division.
 You will only be given permission to appeal if you convince the Appeal Division that your appeal has a reasonable chance of succeeding.
 Service Canada can also ask for leave to appeal if they disagree with the General Division’s decision.

 However, there is an exception.
 If your case was summarily dismissed by the General Division, you get to appeal automatically without the need to obtain permission.